luiscarlos63/ultra96v2_crypt/README.md

   Vivado->Run TCL script->/ultra96v2_dfx.tcl
 ~~~
 This opens and sets the Vivado project.
 The center of system is the
 Block Design.
-The project is ready to generate bitstreams.
+The project is **almost** ready to generate bitstreams.

+### Pre-Systesis
+The only thing left to do is to create a wrapper to the Block Design.
+- Right click on *design_1*-> Create HDL Wrapper.

 ### Systesis
 Systesis runs all the Out-Of-Context modules, including the